The Columbia R Gorge Tour

 If you look long enough, you can almost see it: An unimaginably vast wall of water, roaring 400 feet above the river traveling over 60 miles an hour and 100 feet below the rim of the chasm at the Columbia R Gorge.
 You would have heard it about 30 minutes before it arrived.

-It would be the world's greatest floodwaters- if there was any water.
-Instead the Ice Age Floods along the Columbia R Gorge requires some imagination, and a few artists' renderings (above), to see the majesty it once contained.
+Today, the Ice Age Floods along the Columbia R Gorge requires some imagination, and a few artists' renderings (above), to see the majesty it once contained.

 The cliffs are the "skeletal remains" of the once-great floods, fed by the cataclysmic Missoula Floods that swept through the region at the end of the last ice age.
-The waterfalls were originally meandering streams toward the Columbia, the flood waters creating the waterfalls.
+The waterfalls were originally meandering streams toward the Columbia, the flood waters created the waterfalls.
 As the water retreated, the Columbia R Gorge emerged.

 Those same flood waters deposited nutrient-rich sediment into the Willamette Valley & Columbia R Gorge Wine Country.
-But for all the natural artifacts the floods left behind, the Columbia R Gorge, or perhaps Dry Falls (the World's Greatest Waterfall) is the most spectacular.
+But for all the natural artifacts the floods left behind, the Columbia R Gorge, or perhaps Dry Falls ("the World's Greatest Waterfall") is the most spectacular.